pablothx/Soccer-Team-Management-Service/README.md

 # Soccer Team Management Service
 ![Logo](src/main/resources/static/logo.png)

-This is a simple CRUD application for managing soccer teams.
+This is an app for managing soccer teams.

 ## Running the Application
 Run the application using Maven: